Joypurhat Government College

+Joypurhat Government College is a public higher education institution in the Joypurhat district, Bangladesh.
+It is located near Joypurhat Railway Station and was established in 1963.
+As of November 2025, the Ministry of Education classifies it as an "A" category college.
+As of 2024, the college has 11,479 students.

 History

 On November 17, 1963, Joypurhat Government College was initially established in an old jute warehouse near the Hanuman Room in Bajla, adjacent to the northern region's railway station platform.
 The college began offering education at the higher secondary and bachelor's (pass) levels.

 In 1966, the college was relocated to a newly constructed building on the western side of the railway station.
 The institution was nationalized in 1980.
 Subsequently, bachelor's (honours) courses were introduced in 1997, followed by master's courses in 2006.

+As of 2024, the college has a total of 11,479 students.

+Campus

-Currently, the college spans an area of 8.77 acres, and Saiful Islam serves as the principal.
+The college spans an area of 8.77 acres.
+It is located in a purpose-built building in Shanti Nago, Joypurhat, Bangladesh, near the Joypurhat Railway Station.

-Faculty and departments

-Currently, under the Rajshahi Education Board, the college offers higher secondary courses, while bachelor's and master's courses are conducted under the National University.
-In the higher secondary level, there are 600 seats available in the science stream and 300 seats each in the humanities and commerce streams.
+Academics